 BOARD OF DIRECTORS

-Our volunteer Board of Directors includes four former law enforcement officers, two of whom are exonerees who each spent more than 20 years wrongfully imprisoned, an attorney with exoneration experience, a psychologist dedicated to truth and justice, and a biologist with a background as a genetics researcher and victim’s advocate.
+Our volunteer Board of Directors includes three former law enforcement officers, one of whom is an exoneree who spent more than 20 years wrongfully imprisoned, and a biologist with a background as a genetics researcher and victim’s advocate.

 Michael M. Danovich